-Use Grandma's old fashioned almond cookie recipes to make delicious cookies with the fresh flavor of almond that your whole family will enjoy.
-I always love to eat an almond cookie as a treat after a Chinese buffet, but these homemade cookies taste so much better than the store-bought, restaurant variety.
+I've always loved an almond cookie as a treat after a Chinese buffet, but these homemade almond cookies taste so much better than any store-bought or restaurant variety.

-The easy-to-make cookies are a great choice for taking on summertime picnics or for serving at parties or for an after-school snack.
-And they're perfect for munching on while watching a movie.
+These easy-to-make cookies are a great choice for taking on summertime picnics or for serving at parties or as an after-school snack.

 Mom's Recipe Scrapbooks (c.
 1920s)

-Use sugar in making the dough into balls, and set these 1 inch apart in greased pan.
-Wet the tops lightly and sprinkle with sugar and place an almond in the centre of each.
-Bake to a light straw colour.
+Use granulated sugar in making the dough into balls, and set these 1 inch apart in greased pan.
+Wet the tops lightly and sprinkle with sugar and place an almond in the center of each.
+Bake to a light straw color (350°F).

 The Boston Cooking-School Cook Book (1916)

 Cream the butter, add egg well beaten, almonds, sugar, brandy, and spices mixed and sifted with flour.
-Roll mixture to one-fourth inch in thickness, shape with a round cutter first dipped in flour, and bake in a slow oven.
+Roll mixture to one-fourth inch in thickness, shape with a round cutter first dipped in flour, and bake in a slow oven (300°F).

-Three cupfuls of soft sugar, two cupfuls of flour, half a cupful of butter, one teacupful of loppered milk, five eggs well beaten, two tablespoonfuls of rose-water, three-quarters of a pound of almonds, blanched and chopped very fine, one teaspoonful of baking soda dissolved in boiling water.
+Three cupfuls of soft sugar, two cupfuls of flour, half a cupful of butter, one teacupful of loppered milk (see note below), five eggs well beaten, two tablespoonfuls of rose-water, three-quarters of a pound of almonds, blanched and chopped very fine, one teaspoonful of baking soda dissolved in boiling water.

-Cream butter and sugar; stir in the beaten yolks the milk, flour, rosewater, almonds and, lastly, the beaten whites very lightly and quickly; drop in rings on buttered paper and bake at once.
+Cream butter and sugar; stir in the beaten yolks the milk, flour, rosewater, almonds and, lastly, the beaten whites very lightly and quickly; drop in rings on buttered paper and bake at once (350°F).